 Kootenay Rockies – West Kootenay and East Kootenay

 Kootenay Rockies is Canada’s most stunning mountain scenery.
-The Rocky Mountains are the main attractions for many visitors to British Columbia Canada.
-Natural beauty and wild landscape call for unlimited recreational opportunities.
+The Rocky Mountains are the main attraction for many visitors to British Columbia Canada.
+The natural beauty and wild landscape call for unlimited recreational opportunities.
 The sensation of gazing up at towering glacial peaks will touch you with a sense of awe.
-This area is famous for its incredible ski resorts, natural hot springs, ghost towns and the abundant wildlife.
+This area is famous for its incredible ski resorts, natural hot springs, ghost towns, and abundant wildlife.

 Cariboo Chilcotin Country